 - Disk I/O related (read or write) speed details

 - Currently mounted devices disk usages.

-- Top processes with their CPU/Memory usages, Names and location of application.
+- Top processes with their CPU/Memory usage, Names, and location of the application.

-- Shows the current date and time at bottom.
+- Shows the current date and time at the bottom.

-- Highlights processes in Red that consumes highest system resources.
+- Highlights processes in Red that consume the highest system resources.

 Install Glances System Monitoring Tool on CentOS 7

 Step 1.
 First, you need to enable the EPEL repository on your system.

 Once the EPEL repository is installed, you can install Glances by running the following command: